nasa/fmdtools/docs/Glossary.rst

 		A data structure which connects functions--traditionally energy, material, or signal.
 Defined using the :class:`fmdtools.define.flow.Flow` class.

 	Role
 		A defined attribute of an fmdtools class which refers to a user-defined (or default) subclass of a corresponding fmdtools data structure.
-For example, Blocks have the role `Block.s` (for state) which may be filled by a subclass of :class:`fmdtools.define.state.State`.
+For example, Blocks have the role `Block.s` (for state) which may be filled by a subclass of :class:`fmdtools.define.role.state.State`.

 	Internal Flow
 		A flow object that is internal to a :class:`fmdtools.define.block.FxnBlock` which is not present in the overall model definition.